rice-eclipse/karca/doc/lessons.md

 - Not entirely necessary, but because JLC is assembling all our passives, we can use smaller passive footprints (0402, anybody?).
+  However, since this makes it easier to desolder stuff after the fact, and gives us bigger spots to use as test pads, I'm not so concerned.

+- The pressure transducer amplifier spiked periodically.
+  Removing the anti-aliasing capacitors fixed this.
+  My current guess is that the capacitors were small enough to induce oscillations caused by the slew rate of the opamp.

 ## Challenges encountered